jplayer/react-jPlayer/README.md

 (object): The initial state for the jPlayer(s) that needs to be passed to the Redux store.

-#### `reducer`
+#### `reducer` : Required
-A required object.
 The jPlayer reducer that will be called whenever a jPlayer function is called or dispatched.
 Must be passed to your store.

-#### `connect(jPlayer)`
+#### `connect(jPlayer)` : Required
-Required to connect your jPlayer to the jPlayer store by wrapping Redux's original connect.
+Connects your jPlayer to the jPlayer store by wrapping Redux's original connect.

 **Arguments**
 1. `jPlayer` (function): Your jPlayer with which to connect to the store.